 For now, though, we take the Montfrais 4-seater chairlift, which serves one red piste plus a selection of mainly blue-graded descents, one of which (Les Etaux) takes us on a memorably scenic cruise to connect with another 4-seat chairlift, Clos Giraud.
 For now this kind of leisurely progress is fine by us, as there are few skiers over here and we’re still getting our bearings and seeing how it all fits together.

 One final haul – for now…

 For now, however, we decide to work our way back to our starting point.
-A quick swoop on Chalets, followed by a lazy cruise on Les Travers and Etournaux Blue pistes bring us back to to Montfrais 1650, but we're not taking the gondola back down; well, at least not all of it.
+A quick swoop on Chalets, followed by a lazy cruise on Les Travers and Etournaux blue pistes bring us back to Montfrais 1650, but we’re not taking the gondola back down; well, at least not all of it.
 For now we ski past the top station onto Vaujaniate, which takes us on a gentle traverse before turning left for a magical cruise through forests along the valley floor.
 All too soon we reach the gondola mid-station and climb aboard.
-There might not currently be a easy return run (but it's planned) to the village, but this is a very nice way to end a superb afternoon's skiing.
+There might not currently be a easy return run (it’s planned) to the village, but this is a agreeable way to round off a superb afternoon’s skiing.

-Tomorrow we'll head rather further, onto the terrain of both Oz-en-Oisans and Alpe d'Huez.
-But for now we can tell you that Vaujany is not only a very agreeable base from which to access one of Europe's major ski areas, but also a well-conceived (and conspicuously well-managed) ski resort in its own right.
-And when the major development and landscaping projects currently under way reach completion you're finally going to be hearing a lot more about Vaujany.
+Tomorrow we’ll head rather further, onto the terrain of both Oz-en-Oisans and Alpe d’Huez.
+But we can tell you that Vaujany is not only a perfectly viable base from which to access one of Europe’s major ski areas, but also a well-conceived (and conspicuously well-managed) ski resort in its own right.
+And when the major development and landscaping projects reach completion you’re finally going to be hearing a lot more about Vaujany.